yangdanny97/yangdanny97.github.io/_posts/2020-04-17-folsom-trails.md

 category: "Misc"
 ---

 Due to the coronavirus lockdown ruining all my spring 2020 travel plans, I've been biking a lot and enjoying the beautiful weather and scenery in Folsom.
-Taking advantage of this opportunity to explore the trails of Folsom, I thought I'd share my thoughts on the trails on each of the trails I've been on.
+Taking advantage of this opportunity to explore the trails of Folsom, I thought I'd share my thoughts on some of them.

 This post will cover some of the major biking trails in Folsom; I hope to regularly update this with info on more walking/biking trails in the future.
 Credit for the trail maps goes to [Friends of Folsom Parkways](https://enjoyfolsomtrails.org/trailsmaps.html).